-There is a danger that certain donors may attempt to impose their own agenda in return for funding.
+A danger that certain donors may attempt to impose their own agenda in return for funding.

 There may be Double-standard policy used by the international community to deal with violations of the international law.

 There may be an absence of guarantees for future funding